Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups: Cohomology of orthogonal and unitary Shimura varieties

-We now recall the following result by many people, including Clozel, Kottwitz, Harris--Taylor \cite{H-T01}, Shin \cite{Shi11} and Chenevier--Harris \cite{C-H13}, which allows us to construct $\ell$-adic representations attached to $\bigstar$-good automorphic representations:
+We now recall the following result, due to the work of Clozel, Kottwitz, Harris--Taylor \cite{H-T01}, Shin \cite{Shi11}, Chenevier--Harris \cite{C-H13} and others, which allows us to construct $\ell$-adic representations attached to $\bigstar$-good automorphic representations: